Inkpen Common

-Inkpen Common is a hamlet and former common in the English county of Berkshire, within the civil parish of Inkpen.
+Inkpen Common is a hamlet in the English county of Berkshire, within the civil parish of Inkpen.

 The settlement lies south of the A4 road and approximately 4 mi south-east of Hungerford.
 It is the location of the Crown and Garter public house.
 Part of the old common remains as a Site of Special Scientific Interest, called Inkpen Common SSSI, between the hamlet and Hell Corner.
 It is managed by the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust.